folkertvanheusden/lightbox/README.md

 64x24 display

-* listens on port 1337 for pixelflood
+* listens on port 1337 for Pixelflood
 * listens on port 226.1.1.9:32009 for multicast LZJB encoded frames

+* arduino/ contains the "firmware" for the ESP8266
+* python/ contains some example Python scripts to interact with it altough Pixelflood will work just fine

-== by Folkert van Heusden
+=== by Folkert van Heusden